MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

       - Application
       - Forbidden

-Objects created by a Sandboxed Application which type is owned by the Kernel can be transferred to another Sandboxed Application provided this has been authorized by the Kernel.
+Objects created by an Application which type is owned by the Kernel can be transferred to another Application provided this has been authorized by the Kernel.
 The list of Kernel types that can be transferred is Kernel specific, so you have to consult your Kernel specification.
-When an argument transfer is forbidden, the call is abruptly stopped and a `java.lang.IllegalAccessError`_ is thrown by the :ref:`Core Engine <core_engine>`.
+When an argument transfer is forbidden, the call is abruptly stopped and an `java.lang.IllegalAccessError`_ is thrown by the :ref:`Core Engine <core_engine>`.

 .. _java.lang.IllegalAccessError: https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/IllegalAccessError.html